-If you are reading this article you have either made the decision to significantly restructure your AdWords account or you are seriously considering it.
+If you are reading this article you have either made the decision to significantly restructure your Google Ads account or you are seriously considering it.

 Chances are, you are doing this because your account suffers from what I call the broad match effect.
 The purpose of this article is to prepare you for the journey we will be on as we transition from your current account structure to the new one.

-Making any change to your AdWords account involves some degree of risk.
-AdWords is an extremely complex and dynamic system.
+Making any change to your Google Ads account involves some degree of risk.
+Google Ads is an extremely complex and dynamic system.
 If you allow me to restructure your account, there will be certain risks, but the risk is minimized because we know:

 - what the problem is,

 - what to do about it,

 - what the result will be and